osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 A key challenge for the correct rendering of lanes are situations, when lanes split to create room for eg. traffic islands.
 An example for such a situation is [way/954390045 at Hermannstraße (OSM)](https://www.openstreetmap.org/way/954390045) which flows around a [`traffic_calming=island` area (OSM)](https://www.openstreetmap.org/way/954421085).

-Without any special treatment, the lanes would show up wrong (see Illustration, section “Rendering (lane markings)”, left), since the OSM data is not optimized for renderers.
+Without any special treatment, the lanes would show up wrong (see Illustration, section "Rendering (lane markings)", left), since the OSM data is not optimized for renderers.
 The goal is to show the lane markings as going more or less straight past the traffic island (see Illustration, right).

 ![](../images/posts/strassenraumkarte-update-2021/traffic-islands-graphic-lane-markings.png)

-_Illustration: Spreading the OSM data to improve the rendering of lane markings for traffic islands._
+_Illustration: Spreading the OSM data to improve the rendering of lane markings for traffic islands during pre-processing._

 To solve this problem, we first need to identify those lane segments that are part of a dual carriageway, but split during mapping.
 In Neukölln, we use the tag `dual_carriageway=yes` ([Wiki](https://wiki.openstreetmap.org/wiki/Key:dual_carriageway)) for this.

-During pre-processing, the script can now check where a lane segment with `dual_carriageway=yes` connects to a lane segment without the tag and then split and spread the lane (see Illustration, section “OSM data”, right).
+During pre-processing, the script can now check where a lane segment with `dual_carriageway=yes` connects to a lane segment without the tag and then split and spread the lane (see Illustration, section "Post processed").

 ![](../images/posts/strassenraumkarte-update-2021/traffic-island-spread-lane-for-renderer.png)